Recipes & Cooking

 Smoothies are a great when they’re mixed fresh and full of healthy nutrition-boosting ingredients.
 And then there’s the pre-mixed easy-for-chefs, lousy-for-you varieties.
 “Pre-mixed smoothies are usually full of sugar, and not at all healthy,” explains Paula and Gianfranco Sorrentino, co-owners of II Gattopardo Group.

 Save the smoothies for organic, or natural restaurants, revered for their healthy treats, and pour a glass of water at other types of restaurants, instead.
-You can also pull out the blender, and make some great smoothies for your at-home brunches.
+You can also pull out the blender, and make some great smoothie recipes for your at-home brunches.
+These are the 15 breakfast foods you really need to stop eating every day.

 Pretend maple syrup—why would you do that to yourself?

 Another brunch never-eat for the Sorrentinos is pancakes soaked in corn syrup.
-Once you've tasted really good quality maple syrup, there's no confusing it with the cheaper substitutes so often used in bad brunch restaurants.
-(And after you read about maple syrup taffy, you'll realize this is one of nature's purest treats.)
-Whether they're an every-now-and-then indulgence, or a daily I'm-worth-it treat, great pancakes should be graced only with a light drizzle of really good, top-end maple syrup.
+Once you’ve tasted really good quality maple syrup, there’s no confusing it with the cheaper substitutes so often used in bad brunch restaurants.
+Whether they’re an every-now-and-then indulgence, or a daily I’m-worth-it treat, great pancakes should be graced only with a light drizzle of really good, top-end maple syrup.
+Besides corn-syrup soaked pancakes, these are the 50 more foods nutritionist never eat.